jasonmoodie/Copilot-HTML-Calculator/README.md

 ```

 #### Step 2: Add the Pi Input Method
-AIn `script.js`, find the comment `// Add pi input support to 5 decimal places` and the new method to the Calculator class:
+In `MyCalculator/script.js`, find the comment `// Add pi input support to 5 decimal places` and the new method to the Calculator class:

 ```javascript
     // Add pi input support to 5 decimal places